Kiss me! I’m Irish.

 “Wild Rover” by The Dubliners

-11. If one does chose to knock back a few, be mindful, skip the hangover, and avoid really having to sing this tune too:
+11. If one does choose to knock back a few, be mindful, skip the hangover, and avoid really having to sing this tune too:

 “Good Morning Da” by Tossers